markdconnelly/AzurePowerShell/98-Bulk Set SSPR Authentication Methods/README.md

-# Buld Set SSPR Authentication Methods
+# Bulk Set SSPR Authentication Methods
 Assumptions:
     - You are connected to Graph via an Application Registration with "UserAuthenticationMethod.ReadWrite.All"
     - You have a CSV file with the following columns: